Call for Applications: Education Manager

 - Ability to track, manage, and prioritize effectively while working on multiple projects.

-- Fiscal management skills, and demonstrated ability to manage a significant organizational or project budget.
+- Demonstrated ability to manage a significant organizational or project budget.

 - Great written and verbal communication skills.
 We are looking for someone with excellent interpersonal skills who can be effective playing a role on a team.

-- Action-oriented, collaborative, entrepreneurial, adaptable, and innovative.
+- Action-oriented, collaborative, adaptable and innovative.
 Ability to be flexible while addressing challenges in a growing, changing organization.